 Best holiday rental deals in France

-Rent a holiday apartment, home or cottage in France: from $45 per night
+Rent a holiday home, apartment or cottage in France from just $29 per night

 Best holiday homes with a patio or terrace